mstksg/inCode/copy/entries/monad-plus-2.md

 Just 5`, `x` represents a **single value**, the 5.
 In something like `x <- [1,2,3]`, `x` *also* represents a single value --- the 1, the 2, or the 3, depending on which path you are currently on.
-Then later in the block, you can refer to `x`, and `x` refers to that singular `x` that that path has.
+Then later in the block, you can refer to `x`, and `x` refers to *that* one specific `x` for that path.

 ### Until next time

-Okay, I feel like we are at all we need to know to really use the list monad to solve a large class of logic problems (because who needs Prolog, anyway?).
+So I feel like we are at all we need to know to really use the list monad to solve a large class of logic problems (because who needs Prolog, anyway?).

 Between now and next time, think about how you would approach a logic problem like the Wolf/Goat/Cabbage problem with the concepts of MonadPlus?
 What would